-Do you know that in many businesses, 20% of the customers make up of 80% of your revenue?
-(The 80/20 principle applies to many other things in life too – Read the 80/20 principle 3-part series) You have fought so hard to win over the customers you have – what you should do is to treasure them and provide them with even better service, not chunk them aside, thinking your work is complete.
+Do you know that in many businesses, 20% of the customers make up 80% of your revenue?
+(The 80/20 principle applies to many other things in life too — read the 80/20 principle series.)
+You have fought so hard to win over your customers — what you should do now is treasure them and provide them with even better service, not chunk them aside, thinking that your work is complete.

-If the customer was merely making an enquiry in the initial encounter, follow-up to see how they are doing with their purchase decision and if they need any more assistance.
-If they already purchased the product from you, follow up and check on their product usage experience.
-If it’s a service engagement and all work has been completed, check how your customer is doing post-engagement and if he/she needs anymore help from you.
+If the customer was merely making an inquiry in the initial encounter, follow up to see how they are doing with their purchase decision and if they need any more assistance.
+If they have already purchased the product from you, follow up and check on their product usage experience.
+If it’s a service engagement and all work has been completed, check how your customer is doing post-engagement and if he/she needs any more help from you.

-Make an effort to follow-up every few months, or as frequent/less-frequent as necessary, to maintain the relationship with them.
+Follow up every few months, or as frequently as necessary, to maintain the relationship.
 Your relationship with your customer is for life, or as long as you plan to run your business.
 And if your relationship with your customer evolves into a friendship, that would be a big bonus!

 I hope you found this guide on customer service useful.
 Apply them in handling your customers and let them be won over by your great service offering.

 Of course, there will always be unreasonable customers no matter what industry you are in.
 These are the 20% customers that cause 80% of your pain — and probably not the customers you want to have in your business.
 If you run your business, perhaps you want to consider dropping these customers — there are the other 80% customers who can benefit more from your time.